liuch/dmarc-srg/docs/setup-and-configuration.md

 Connect to your MySQL compatible database and run the below as the MySQL 'root' (or similar) user.
 You need to access to create a database and user account.

-Change the database or user name to to suit your requirements.
+Change the database or user name to suit your requirements.

 ```SQL
 CREATE DATABASE dmarc;